BookingSync/hermes-rb/README.md

 3. `parent span` - span value of the previous operation from the previous service.
 4. `service` - name of the service where the given event occured, based on `application_prefix`,

+It is highly recommended to use a shared database for storing traces.
+It's not ideal, but the benefits of storing traces in a single DB shared by the applications outweigh the disadvantages in many cases.

 ## Testing

 ### RSpec useful stuff